rcl-ssl/docs/portal/stand-alone-san.md

 ![image](../images/portal/flow-manual.png)

-**When a certificate is close to expiration, you should delete the certificate and create a new one.
-Then, install the renewed certificate in your web server.**

 You can create a SSL/TLS certificate by using either the :

 - HTTP-01 Challenge or
 - DNS-01 Challenge

+# Manual Certificate Renewal

+When a certificate is close to expiration, you should delete the certificate and create a new one.
+Then, install the renewed certificate in your web server.

+# Automatic Certificate Renewal

+Automatic certificate renewal is only supported with the [HTTP Challenge Type](./stand-alone-san.md#completing-the-http-challenge).
+You can use [RCL SSL HTTP AutoRenew](/httpautorenew/httpautorenew.md) to automatically renew certificates created with the HTTP challenge.

 ## Create a SSL/TLS Certificate